 iPhone Accessory #4: Long Power Cable

-I recommend using a longer cable in complement with the power bank.
+I recommend using a longer cable to complement the power bank.
 There could be times that we want to shoot photos even if our phones are charging.
 Using a 1-meter cord limits our movement while we shoot and record a view.

 Also, a long power cable allows you to juice up your iPhone while shooting long timelapse on a high-level tripod set-up.
 Just put the portable battery on the ground and let the electrons flow to your phone without holding it.

 iPhone Safety #5: iPhone Case With a Strap